DEFRA/ffc-ahwr-frontend/README.md

 ## Running the application

-The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.
-Configuration and secret data are held in Azure Key Vault and populated during the deployment.

-- A Helm chart is provided for production deployments to Kubernetes.
+The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production (a Helm chart is provided for production deployments to Kubernetes).

+Configuration and secret data are held in Azure Key Vault and populated during the deployment to non-local environments.

+*NOTE:*
+User data is currently loaded from a file in Azure Storage, an example file is available ([users.json](./data/users.json)) where the structure of the data can be seen along with examples.
+When running the application locally this file (or one matching the format) needs to be uploaded to Azurite container that starts with the application.
+The storage container the file resides in also needs to be created.
+The container name is `users` and the file name is `users.json`.

 ### Build container image